Powerful storm lashes eastern U.S. with snow, arctic cold

 "On a day like this you can make a killing.
 Plus, there's nothing else to do right now ... might as well make some cash," he said.

+The snow meant cold, hard cash for store owners like Clay Butler, who runs Pleasants Hardware in Richmond, Virginia, which sold out a supply of ice melt that had barely been touched in the previous three years.

+"It's definitely been good for business.
+We've sold a lot of shovels," Butler said.

-About 2,700 U.S. flights were canceled and 3,300 were delayed on Monday because of the storm, according to airline tracking site FlightAware.com.
+About 2,900 U.S. flights were canceled and nearly 5,000 were delayed on Monday because of the storm, according to airline tracking site FlightAware.com.

-The worst-hit airport was Washington's Reagan National, where almost 80 percent of flights were called off.
+The worst-hit airport was Washington's Reagan National, where more than 80 percent of flights were called off.

 Esteban Rodriguez, 26, said he was resigned about rescheduling his flight back home to Central America from Reagan National.
 He said he had grown accustomed to winter weather while studying sustainable energy in Iceland.